ad510/firstest-principle/_drafts/learning.md

 <img src="/learning/im_him2.png" width="250"/>

 We won't know until we actually try it.
-If the answer is no {impossible} then the rest of this blog post is completely irrelevant, but if the answer is yes {possible} then that would be really cool!
+If the answer is no then the rest of this blog post is completely irrelevant, but if the answer is yes then that would be really cool!

 So let's say you do that and you're now a single person that lives in both the real world and a virtual reality world.
 Then the real world part of you gets into a tragic accident and your brain is blasted into a million pieces.
 How sad.